 In some countries, primary education is followed by middle school, which exists in some countries, and takes place between primary school and high school.

 But in UK Primary schools admit children from the ages of 5 through to 11.
 Primary schools are split up into Infant and Junior levels.
 The infant age range (5 to 7 years) is from Key Stage 1.
 The Junior age range (7 to 11 years) is from Key Stage 2.

 Further, Children leave primary school at the age of eleven, moving on to secondary school.
 There are four main types of state schools in the UK.
-First is of all community school, which is run by the local authority and has strong links with the local community.
+First of all is the community school, which is run by the local authority and has strong links with the local community.
 There are also the foundation, trust, and Voluntary schools.
-If you want to get admitted in UK you have to know how to get Scholarships in UK.
+If you want to get admitted in UK, you have to know how to get Scholarships in UK.

 Foundation schools are run by their own governing body, while a trust school is a type of foundation school which forms a charitable trust with an outside partner.
 Voluntary schools are mainly religious schools, although anyone can apply for a place.

 After completing secondary or further education students attend higher education System.
 How it works for international students in the higher education system in the UK.

 Most international students will enter directly into the UK higher education system, after completing their home country’s equivalent education.
 UK higher education offer over 100 University for various degree programs from the UK and all around the world.

 The UK higher education system often begins with a three-year bachelor’s degree.
 Postgraduate degrees include master’s degrees.
 Postgraduate degrees are of four main types: taught masters, Masters by Research, Master of Philosophy and Doctor of Philosophy.

 Doctoral degrees that usually take at least three years to complete are also some specific subjects such as LLM in law, MBA in business and management, master’s in arts, and master’s in science.
 Tuition fees for first degrees in public universities are up to £9,250 per year for English, Wales and European Union students.